gigagrug/schema/README.md

 # Schema
-A CLI tool for working with the database | SQLite, PostgreSQL, MySQL, MariaDB
+A CLI tool for working with the database | SQLite, libSQL, PostgreSQL, MySQL, MariaDB

 ![schema](./docs/assets/schema.png)